Work begins on remodel of Kenai Municipal Airport terminal

-KENAI, Alaska (AP) — A remodel of the terminal at Kenai Municipal Airport is underway and will continue in earnest next spring.
+KENAI, Alaska (AP) — Workers have begun the remodel of the 52-year-old terminal at the Kenai Municipal Airport.

-Kenai City Manager Paul Ostrander says work to modernize the airport terminal building began in October.
+Construction to modernize the terminal began in mid-October, the Peninsula Clarion reported .

-He says only a small amount of work will be done before winter and there won’t be a lot of change seen before next year.
+“There’s only going to be a small amount of work done before winter comes,” said city manager Paul Ostrander.
+The bulk of the work will start in April or May, he said.

+Changes will be made from the roof to entryways with a goal of enhancing the passenger experience and improving the movement of baggage and cargo.

 Most Read Nation & World Stories